AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Classes.md

 ## Constructors: _\_\_init\_\__
 The  _\_\_init\_\__ method is a special method called a [constructor](https://www.geeksforgeeks.org/constructors-in-python/).
 In most languages, constructors only initialize variables; however, in Python variables are declared by assigning them a value (even with it's with a default constructor or _None_).
-So, in Python constructors both declare the data members of a class and initialize them too.
+So, in Python constructors declare the data members of a class and initialize them too.

 The two underscores before and after the function name indicate that it is a [dunder method](https://www.geeksforgeeks.org/dunder-magic-methods-python/) (colloquially called magic methods).